 The second thing is usability ie a usable teaching system.
 Most online learning environments incorporate teaching tools such as access to webcams, webinars, online chat groups, forums, discussion boards and so on.
 However, these tools need to be easily accessible by students, and do their job satisfactorily.
 Some of the common issues students have with these types of online learning situations include tedious classroom chats and malfunctioning webcams.
 Good online educational institutions have taken steps to address these issues by installing more up to date technology, or having alternative options available.

-The third consideration that should influence your choice of online training facility is the quality of the classes.
+The third consideration that should influence your choice of Online classes facility is the quality of the classes.
 This includes both the teacher to student ratio, and the range of classes and degrees available.
 Bigger universities or colleges with a number of campuses and teachers available to supplement their online courses may be able to offer better class quality than smaller facilities trying to stretch a few teachers over a large number of students.
 More teachers means they can spend more quality time with individual students, an important consideration even for online classes.

 There are many excellent online universities and colleges out there, as well as long established institutions that have added online classes to their programs.
 By shopping around, doing your research, asking questions, and studying the information available about each college or university, you can start to create a short list of those that suit both your learning goals, and your preferred study methods.

 You may for example prefer to do a mix of online and on-campus classes, or you may want to do your degree completely online.
 You’ll therefore be looking for educational institutions that offer either or both of these options.